 And note that you don’t need to spend a lot on decorations that aren’t reusable.
-For example, you’ll have a tough time reclaiming fake spider webs for reuse, so buy those at the dollar store.
+For example, it’s tough to reclaim fake spider webs for reuse, so buy those at the dollar store.

 20. Rely on Spooky Lighting

-If your budget only has room for minimal decorating, use lighting in lieu of buying a lot of decorations.
-A little mood lighting can instantly give any room a warm, autumnal glow or ramp up the scary vibe — without breaking the bank.
+If your budget only has room for minimal decorating, skip the various decorations and use lighting.
+A little mood lighting can instantly give any room a warm, autumnal glow or ramp up the scary vibe without breaking the bank.

 For a fall harvest feel, use candlelight.
 Real candles flicker cozily and can add a seasonal scent.
-But for safety and reusability, consider investing in faux candles.
+But for safety and reusability, invest in faux candles.
 As a budget bonus, you can put them on a timer to save battery life.

 If you’re going for more fright factor, replace the lights in your haunted areas with red bulbs.
 They make any room seem instantly terrifying.
-And if you opt for LEDs, they’ll last for years.
+And if you opt for LEDs, you can use them for years.

 Another fun way to add special lighting is with fairy lights.
-Use battery-powered lights to wind strings around witch’s cauldrons, pumpkin topiaries, and haunted tree branches.
+Wind battery-powered lights around witch’s cauldrons, pumpkin topiaries, and haunted tree branches.

-And of course, don’t forget to light up your jack-o’-lanterns.
-Use LED tea lights instead of candles for safety.
+And light up your jack-o’-lanterns with LED tea lights instead of candles for safety.
 Or opt for glow sticks, which you can get in different colors.
 You can purchase both LED tea lights and glow sticks at the dollar store.

 Make Your Own

-As long as you have a few basic tools and supplies at home — like a glue gun, scissors, paper, and duct tape — you can inexpensively DIY some decorations guaranteed to scare the pants off the neighborhood trick-or-treaters or your Halloween party guests.
-See our article on DIY Halloween decorations for even more ideas.
+As long as you have a few basic tools and supplies at home — like a glue gun, scissors, paper, and duct tape — you can inexpensively DIY some decorations guaranteed to scare the pants off neighborhood trick-or-treaters and Halloween party guests.

 21. Repurpose Household Products